vaneguti110/myfirstblog/README.md

-# myfirstblog
+# Myfirstblog

-Using python and django framework
+This is a project using python and django framework (http://vaneguti110.pythonanywhere.com/)

-(http://vaneguti110.pythonanywhere.com/)
+>In this site, i create a blog for the serie House and display some episode of the serie.